GoogleChrome/web.dev/src/site/content/en/blog/loading-ads-page-speed/index.md

 Above the fold ad slots refer to the portion of a webpage that is visible without scrolling, and hold significant value in digital advertising.
 These prime placements are considered valuable for several reasons:

 - Advertisements placed above the fold are immediately visible for users upon loading a webpage.
-Users are more likely to notice and engage with these ads, resulting in higher click-through rates and better ad performance.
+Users are more likely to notice and engage with these ads, resulting in higher click-through rates.
 - Advertisers often consider the top portion of a webpage as the most valuable real estate.
 It's the first impression users get when they visit a site, making it a crucial area for showcasing high-impact and premium ads.
 - Ads above the fold have the highest viewability rates because they are in the user's direct line of sight.
 This ensures that the majority of users who visit the page will see these ads without having to scroll down.